 Advances in processor, server, and database technologies enable enterprises to reduce costs by consolidating multiple older databases onto a single newer, faster server.
-The new Dell PowerEdge R810 featuring the latest Intel Xeon Processor 7500 series can let organizations realize significant consolidation savings.
+The new Dell PowerEdge R910 featuring the latest Intel Xeon Processor 7500 series and the new Dell PowerVault MD3220 storage array (which we refer to as the Dell PowerEdge R910 solution) can let organizations realize significant consolidation savings.

 This Principled Technologies (PT) Guide is the result of performance tests and consolidation procedures we performed.
-We provide concepts and procedures that will help you successfully consolidate your Microsoft® SQL Server® 2000 instances from multiple older servers onto a single Windows Server® 2008 R2 system running SQL Server 2008 R2.
-We compared the performance and power consumption of both the new and old solutions, and then we analyzed these and other factors to gauge the level of savings you could realize.
+We provide concepts and procedures that will help you successfully consolidate your Microsoft SQL Server 2000 instances from multiple older servers onto a single Microsoft Windows Server[®] 2008 R2 system running SQL Server 2008 R2.
+We compared the performance and power consumption of the new and old solutions, and then we analyzed these and other factors to gauge the level of savings you could realize by consolidating servers.

-As the results from our hands-on tests show, the Dell PowerEdge R810 server can run as many as 24 older database workloads, each of which will perform as well as if it were on a dedicated older server.
-Such consolidation saves space, reduces system management costs, lowers licensing costs and decreases power consumption by over 85 percent.
-The result is an estimated payback period of less than 12 months and a 3-year return on investment (ROI) of 224 percent.
+As the results from our hands-on tests show, the Dell PowerEdge R910 solution can run as many as 48 older database workloads, each of which will perform as well as if it were on an older dedicated server-and-storage solution.
+Such consolidation saves space, reduces system management costs, lowers licensing costs, and decreases power consumption by over 91.5 percent.
+The result is an estimated payback period of less than 6 months and a 3-year return on investment (ROI) of 439 percent.